kaustubhk24/blog.kaustubh.codes/_posts/2020-11-16-how-to-install-lamp-stack-on-aws-ec2-instance-easy-way.md

 <img loading="lazy" width="896" height="486" src="http://blog.kaustubh.codes/imgs/wp-content/uploads/2020/10/image-17.png" alt="How to Install LAMP Stack on AWS EC2 Instance?" class="wp-image-462" srcset="https://blog.kaustubh.codes/imgs/wp-content/uploads/2020/10/image-17.png 896w, https://blog.kaustubh.codes/imgs/wp-content/uploads/2020/10/image-17-300x163.png 300w, https://blog.kaustubh.codes/imgs/wp-content/uploads/2020/10/image-17-768x417.png 768w" sizes="(max-width: 896px) 100vw, 896px" />

-If you are unable to view above page, then that&#8217;s not issue, We can update some setting and you will be able to see this page.
+If you are unable to view above page, then that's not issue, We can update some setting and you will be able to see this page.
 To do that,

 visit <a href="http://console.aws.amazon.com" target="_blank" aria-label="console.aws.amazon.com (opens in a new tab)" rel="noreferrer noopener" class="rank-math-link">console.aws.amazon.com</a>